PhilipQuirke/SkyCombAnalystHelp/Flight.md

 - The search for the downed drone had to start immediately, at 10:30pm, while the drone battery still had power and the drone lights would help our search.
 By good luck, we retrieved the damaged drone from deep grass.
 The process was stressful, risky, avoidable and costly.

-# Copying data from your drone to your laptop
+## Copying data from your drone to your laptop
 Back at home, transfer the video and flight log files to your laptop or similar.
 This usually involves connecting your drone to your laptop with a data cable to access the drone internal physical storage.
-Copy the drone files to your computer hard-disk.
+Copy the drone files to your computer hard-disk as described in the [DroneDataPort](./DroneDataPort.md) page.

-Then run the SkyComb Analyst tool on your new data as described in the [UserInterface](./USerInterface.md) page.
+Then run the SkyComb Analyst tool on your new data as described in the [UserInterface](./UserInterface.md) page.

-# Summary: Flying a Thermal Data Collection Mission Safely
+## Summary: Flying a Thermal Data Collection Mission Safely
 In summary, to minimise risk to the drone, we recommend this process:

 1. Plan the mission at home: